Heather Fountain, Associate Professor

 I have seen the power that art has to open doors to understanding and connection for those who have been bared that opportunity; whether due to limitation of access, understanding, or communication.
 The most significant moments of my life as a teacher, have been those when I have seen students arrive at that amazing ah-ha moment when their eyes light up with understanding.
 They have finally made the connection and they are as proud of themselves as you are of them.
 That is the power of art education.

-Dr. Heather Leah Ryerson Fountain, assistant professor at Kutztown University of Pennsylvania, earned her Ph.D. in Art Education and Curriculum & Instruction from Purdue University, an M.Ed. in Education as a founding member of the Arts in Education Program at Harvard Graduate School of Education and a B.S. in Art Education with a concentration in Disabilities and a focus in Psychology from the University of Maine, Orono.
+Dr. Heather Leah Ryerson Fountain, associate professor at Kutztown University of Pennsylvania, earned her Ph.D. in Art Education and Curriculum & Instruction from Purdue University, an M.Ed. in Education as a founding member of the Arts in Education Program at Harvard Graduate School of Education and a B.S. in Art Education with a concentration in Disabilities and a focus in Psychology from the University of Maine, Orono.
 She previously taught grades K-8 in the public schools, and worked with youth ages 6-21 in a psychiatric hospital day school program.
 She keeps her practice alive by working with youth in a local afterschool art program and teaching art classes in the summer for youth and adults with disabilities.